twinkl-sny/twinkl-sny/README.md

-# Another developer works for Twinkl Digital Publisher
+# Another developer works for Twinkl to help those who teach

 - 👋 Hi, I’m sny.
 - 🛑 It is all!